jnessier/Filery/README.md

 1. [Installation of the TinyMCE plugin](#1-tinymce-plugin)
 2. [Installation of the plugin API](#2-plugin-api)

-But first you have to download and unzip the latest version.
+But first you have to download and unzip the [latest release](https://github.com/rjgamer/Filery/releases/latest)

 ### 1. TinyMCE plugin
 #### Installation